The Plantin Moretus Museum and other top museums in Antwerp, Belgium

-I’ve always been fascinated by old books and typography.
-Probably because I can’t imagine how patient writers and illustrators were in pre-print days.
-And even when book printing was invented… can you imagine what a task it was to place all of those loose letters on a page?
+I've always been fascinated by old books and typography.
+Probably because I can't imagine how patient writers and illustrators were during the pre-print days.
+And even when book printing was invented… can you imagine what a task it would have been to place all those loose letters on a page?

-What a world of difference with the speed at which we can type and delete words now.
+What a world of difference from the speed at which we can type and delete words now.

-The Plantin-Moretus Museum in Antwerp, Belgium reminds us of how it used to be.
-This 16th-century building used to house the Plantin-Moretus printing company.
-It was founded by the French-born Christopher Plantin who later found a partner and successor in Jan Moretus, who would also marry Plantin’s daughter.
+The Museum Plantin-Moretus, Antwerp, Belgium reminds us of how it used to be.
+This 16th-century building used to house the Plantin Moretus Antwerp printing company.
+It was founded by the French-born Christopher Plantin who later found a partner and successor in Jan Moretus, who would also marry Plantin's daughter.

-Both are considered pioneers of the printing press industry and even have a street in Antwerp named after them: the Plantin-Moretuslei.
-There’s also a Plantin-Moretus pool and plenty of other places in the city pay tribute to these distributors of the written word.
+Both are considered pioneers of the printing press industry and even have an Antwerp street named after them: the Plantin-Moretuslei.
+There's also a Plantin-Moretus pool and plenty of other places in the city pay tribute to these distributors of the written word.

-There’s even an Antwerp typeface that’s based on 16th century fonts found in the archives of the Plantin-Moretus Museum.
+There's even an Antwerp typeface that's based on 16th century fonts found in the archives of the Museum Plantin-Moretus.

 Today, the former Plantin Press it holds a collection of old books, maps and old printing tools.
 It also shows visitors what the rooms of the house used to look like, as the family Plantin also lived here.

-The Antwerp Plantin-Moretus Museum is the only museum in the world that has been recognized as a Unesco World Heritage Site.
-That’s partly because of how well-maintained the building is, but also because of the museum’s rich collection.
+This Antwerp printing museum is the only museum in the world that has been recognized as a Unesco World Heritage Site.
+That's partly because of how well-maintained the building is, but also because of the museum's rich collection.
 It owns the two oldest printing presses in the world, which are on display in the original printing workshop.

 The Grand Library was also preserved.
 The Plantin family and their successors left behind a vast collection of documentation about their family lives and the art of book printing.

-Those works, as well as other books printed before 1800 and books about book printing and graphic art, make up the museum’s book collection and can be consulted upon demand.
+Those works, as well as other books printed before 1800 and manuscripts about book printing and graphic art, make up the museum's book collection and can be consulted upon demand.

 What impressed me most, though, were the old maps and the leather walls.